palovpet/cyber_security_project/report.md

 https://github.com/palovpet/cyber_security_project/blob/44793c2a43db96cdb6cf2c0d720af84cee5edf8b/users.py#L14

-## Flaw 5: Security misconfiguration
+## 5: Security misconfiguration
 ### Flaw:
 The developer of this application has done thorough production testing in heroku, and created a admin test user for this purpose.
 Unfortunately she used very guessable username and password, and left the test user active after launching the application.
 As admins can view everything anyone has ever saved, if someone would guess the user and password (or get them with the SQL injection) they'd see everything.
 The tempting link for admin stuff is also left to the index.html to get a hacker curious.

+ The tempting link:

  https://github.com/palovpet/cyber_security_project/blob/4c9e56ce047fd334e71837e45c39661c83bed972/templates/index.html#L32

 ### Fix:
-To fix the issue the temtpting link should be deleted, as it doesn't really serve a purpose in the application.
+To fix the issue the tempting link should be deleted, as it doesn't really serve a purpose in the application.
 When logged in the admin could still view the admin.html by typing the URL.
 Obviously the developer should have also deleted or deactivated the admin test user after releasing the application, and if admin user is needed the username and password should be something more secure than *admintester*.